4th July 2019

 4. Printing

-The component design is transferred to the photoresist by exposing the sheet to ultraviolet (UV) light through a photo-tool mask.
+The component design is transferred to the photoresist by exposing the sheet to UV light through a photo tool stencil.

 5. Developing

-The unexposed photoresist is removed to reveal the raw material.
-The hardened resist will protect the part during etching.
+The unexposed photoresist is removed, exposing the raw material.
+The remaining photoresist will protect the sheet part during the etching process.

 6. Etching